 The excitement started to build as the days drew closer to our holiday in Thailand and Vietnam in early January 2017.
-We had all our plans in place of places to see, and were excited to try some of the freshly cooked street food and hop on different modes of transportation.
+We had all our plans in place of places to see, and were excited to try some freshly cooked street food and hop on different modes of transportation.
 In the mix of all the holiday planning, we were also determined to experience the trip as if we were out on the mission field.

 On arrival, we were taken by surprise by the different sub-cultures among the Thai people.
 We were so blessed to receive the gentleness and warmth of the people, both in Thailand and Vietnam.
 This was not only evident in the retail stores but in every interaction we had out on the street.
 A few days into our holiday, we became conscious of people’s willingness to listen, which encouraged us to draw near to them without any inhibition.